andrewvuong123/BearShare/README.md

 ## Features
 #### Complete
-1. Reply with linked post / create post
-2. Calendar events (pinned post)
+1. Create/edit/destroy posts
-3. Creating Groups with many users
+2. Creating Groups with many users
-4. Individual user profile
+3. Creating user profiles
+4. Liking posts

 #### Ambition
 1. Using devise
-2. Make UI Prettier
+2. Have some styling to make the app prettier
 3. Deploy website on Heroku
+4. Make UI Prettier

 ## Division of Labor
 Ryan: writing README.md, deploy app on Heroku